u950/Intelligent-Traffic-Systems/configuration/install opencv 4.8.0.md

 ## Installing OpenCV.
-Your Nano's default memory (4 GB RAM + 2 GB swap) is not enough for a quick build.<br/>
+Jetson Nano's default memory (4 GB RAM + 2 GB swap) is insufficient for a quick build.<br/>
 In this case, the compilation will be done by 1 core, which will take a long time.<br/>
-It would be best if you had more memory allocated to your Nano for the fast 4-core build.<br/>
+It would be best to allocate more memory to your Nano for the fast 4-core build.<br/>
 ```

 # OpenCV 4.9.0 -> 8.5 GB!